When First Was Born in Time

 First keeps the faith uptown and all around the world.
 We're committed to cultivating the power of the powerless. ("History should not turn out to be the story of a-list adrenalin" as George Trow argued in his prophetic First meditation on Dan Rather http://www.firstofthemonth.org/archives/1999/02/is_dan_mad.html.)
 Lately, though, we haven't felt much in common with what now passes for an American left.
 As Charles O'Brien has noted: "Immediately after September 11, there was extraordinary communal feeling here, at least in New York City.
 A left that opts out, that prefers its sense of its own superiority to fraternity, is not a left."

 That false "left" is, in O'Brien's words, "a bourgeoisie that views 'conscience' as a thing to accessorize with.
 Some people are prepared to offer blood, sweat and tears.
 That left offers only snot."
 First's crew is looking to nurture a New Left in America (not fantasizing about secession like the imagined left).
 We'll continue to call and respond to movements for economic and cultural equity wherever they're happening.
 And we still believe what we said (as per the Clash) in our original 1998 First call to writers and donors: The Future Is Unwritten.

 Benj DeMott on behalf of First of the Month Writers Collective

-If you like what you find on this site, subscribe to First now!
+If you like what you find on this site, buy that book and/or subscribe to First now!
 And, if you're feeling angelic, please send a tax-deductible contribution to: